offconvex/offconvex.github.io/_posts/2019-07-10-trajectories-linear-nets.md

 This holds in particular with depth $2$, in contrast to the conjecture's prediction.
 Together, our theory and experiments lead us to believe that it may not be possible to capture the implicit regularization in LNN with a single mathematical norm (or quasi-norm).

+Full details behind our results on "implicit regularization as norm minimization" can be found in Section 2 of [the paper](https://arxiv.org/abs/1905.13655).
+The trajectory analysis we discussed earlier appears in Section 3 there.

 ## Conclusion

-Distilling important concepts while abstracting away unnecessary details is a fundamental goal in science and engineering.
-It is only natural then that the [conventional view of optimization](http://www.offconvex.org/2019/06/03/trajectories/), which measures learning through the value of objective functions, is popular among theorists trying to understand deep learning.
-The philosophical takeaway from our study is that one must be open to the possibility that this viewpoint, and more generally, our vocabulary of abstract concepts from optimization and machine learning theory, are simply insufficient for the task.
-Analyzing trajectories of gradient descent means accounting for the entire process of learning, bringing back to stage center many details that are often disregarded.
-We believe this is necessary for making progress in the current state of affairs.
+The [conventional view of optimization](http://www.offconvex.org/2019/06/03/trajectories/) has been integral to the theory of machine learning.
+Our study suggests that the associated vocabulary may not suffice for understanding generalization in deep learning, and one should instead analyze trajectories of optimization, taking into account that speed of convergence does not necessarily correlate with generalization.
-Hopefully, doing so will eventually lead to a new vocabulary that will abstract away all but the key ingredients of deep learning.
+We hope this work will motivate development of a new vocabulary for analyzing deep learning.